herotechcourse/spring-ecommerce-product/README.md

 This means the count reflects the number of times products were added, not the quantity added.

 ## notes

 - generate key via `openssl rand -base64 32`

 ## future work
+- add functionality that users can choose their own name (currently their prefix before @ in their mail is returned as name in the recent active users API)
 - replace `jdbcTemplate` with `jdbcClient`